Quantum Approximate Optimization of Integer Graph Problems and Surpassing Semidefinite Programming for Max-k-Cut: Introduction

 \textit{Outperforming Semi-definite Programming:} Using the iteration-based framework, we optimize QAOA parameters and compute cut fractions across $(k,d,p)$.
 On random $d$-regular graphs, we find parameter regimes where QAOA at $p=4$ surpasses the empirical average-case performance of Frieze–Jerrum SDP algorithm (e.g., $k=3$ with $d\!\leq\!10$, and $k=4$ with $d\!\leq\!40$), indicating concrete potential for quantum advantage at low depth.

-\textit{Strong Heuristic Algorithm:} We introduce a new degree-of-saturation (DSatur-inspired) heuristic that runs in time quadratic in the number of edges and empirically outperforms both SDP and shallow-depth QAOA, leading to a strong classical baseline.
-Extrapolation of QAOA performance with depth suggests that QAOA with depth $p\leq 20$ may surpass this heuristic algorithm.
+\textit{Strong Heuristic Algorithm:} We introduce a new degree-of-saturation (DSatur-inspired) heuristic that runs in time $\mathcal{O}(|E| \log{|V|})$ and empirically outperforms both SDP and shallow-depth QAOA, leading to a strong classical baseline.
+Extrapolation of QAOA performance with depth suggests that QAOA with depth $p\leq 20$ may surpass this algorithm on high-girth regular graphs.

+Our algorithm also works remarkably well on non-regular graphs with positive and negative edge weights.
+On the \texttt{GSet} benchmark our algorithm achieves results within ten percent of the state of the art multi-operator heuristic algorithm \cite{ma2015multiplesearchoperatorheuristic}, but with a nearly 17,000 fold speedup on average.